jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 For direct feedback please pose your questions on [twitter/jdrumgoole](https://www.twitter.com/jdrumgoole) that way everyone can see the answers.

 The best way to try out MongoDB is via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) our Database as a Service.
+It’s free to get started with MongoDB Atlas so give it a try today.